ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 We have transformed this implementation into a lab that can be read [here](https://ibm-cloud-architecture.github.io/refarch-eda/scenarios/realtime-inventory/)

-* The Item-aggregator is in this project: [refarch-eda-store-inventory](https://github.com/ibm-cloud-architecture/refarch-eda-store-inventory)
+* The Item-aggregator, based on Kafka Stream APIs, is in this project: [refarch-eda-store-inventory](https://github.com/ibm-cloud-architecture/refarch-eda-store-inventory)
-* The Store-aggregator is in this project: [refarch-eda-store-inventory](https://github.com/ibm-cloud-architecture/refarch-eda-store-inventory)
+* The Store-aggregator, also based on Kafka Stream APIs, is in this project: [refarch-eda-store-inventory](https://github.com/ibm-cloud-architecture/refarch-eda-store-inventory)

 ### Fink implementation